DashieTM/pycol/documentation.typ

 While the game is obviously overly simple, we wanted to focus on the AI training part and not on the game itself.\
 In other words, the goal was to learn how to adapt the algorithm to work well with such a game.

-Afterwards, we started implementing our AI.\
+Afterward, we started implementing our AI.\
 First we copied the whole model and agent code from the tutorial, as we were curious if it would work with our game straight away.\
 But it didn't work immediately of course. \
 The first problem we encountered was, that there was one crucial difference from our game to the tutorial game.\